EnsembleUI/ensemble_docs_archived/getting-started/home.md

 # Welcome to Ensemble

-Ensemble is a declerative platform for building native front-ends.
+Ensemble is a declarative platform for building native front-ends.

 With Ensemble, you create apps by defining them using a declarative language.
-Ensemble renders your app by interpretting this definition at runtime.
-This is acheived using Ensemble's client libraries.
+Ensemble renders your app by interpreting this definition at runtime.
+This is achieved using Ensemble's client libraries.
 These libraries are native to the platform, which means your app will be rendered natively.
 In other words, it's not a web view.
 Ensemble's declarative language is purpose-built for front-end development so you can specify the widget tree, interactions, API calls, events, etc. In short, anything you need to build a front-end, you define in Ensemble.
-The same definition can be targetted at iOS, Android, web, and desktop apps.
+The same definition can be targeted at iOS, Android, web, and desktop apps.

 Ensemble never generates code from your app definitions.
 The backend serve these definitions as-is to the client.
 This approach provides the following benefits: